sttp-book/sttp-book/chapters/intelligent-testing/fuzzing.md

 Fuzzing helps achieve this goal by generating wildly diverse test cases.
 For example, [this blog post by Regehr](https://blog.regehr.org/archives/896) describes the use of fuzzing in order to optimally test an ADT implementation.

-We want the fuzzer to generate these test cases in a reasonable time.
-There are various ways in which we achieve maximal code coverage in less time:
+Fuzzers can be used in a variety of ways to achieve high code coverage in a reasonable time:

 1. Multiple tools
 2. Telemetry as heuristics